pivotal/docs-tap/tap-gui/auth.hbs.md

 [Backstage authentication documentation](https://backstage.io/docs/auth/).

 - To configure a custom OpenID Connect (OIDC) provider, edit your `tap-values.yaml` or your custom configuration file to include an OIDC authentication provider.
   Configure the OIDC provider with your OAuth App values.
 For example:

+<<<<<<< HEAD
     ```yaml
     tap_gui:
       service_type: ClusterIP